-As part of the Foreign Ministry’s efforts to enhance transparency and effective communication with the society, the e-participation has become an important tool to enable individuals to contribute to the improvement of services and provide constructive proposals to develop of the Ministry's work.
+As part of the Foreign Ministry ’ efforts to enhance transparency and effective communication with the community, the Ministry launches surveys to gather beneficiaries’ feedback on the quality of services provided.

 Aims of E-participation: